awsdocs/aws-lambda-developer-guide/doc_source/with-ddb.md

  You can use Lambda functions as triggers for your Amazon DynamoDB table\.
 Triggers are custom actions you take in response to updates made to the DynamoDB table\.
 To create a trigger, first you enable Amazon DynamoDB Streams for your table\.
 Then, you write a Lambda function to process the updates published to the stream\.

 Note the following about how the Amazon DynamoDB and AWS Lambda integration works:
-+ **stream\-based model** – This is a model \(see [Event Source Mapping](invocation-options.md#intro-invocation-modes)\), where AWS Lambda polls the stream at a rate of 4 times per second and, when it detects new records, invokes your Lambda function by passing the update event as parameter\.
++ **stream\-based model** – This is a model \(see [AWS Lambda Event Source Mapping](intro-invocation-modes.md)\), where AWS Lambda polls the stream at a rate of 4 times per second and, when it detects new records, invokes your Lambda function by passing the update event as parameter\.

   In a stream\-based model, you maintain event source mapping in AWS Lambda\.
 The event source mapping describes which stream maps to which Lambda function\.
 AWS Lambda provides an API \([CreateEventSourceMapping](API_CreateEventSourceMapping.md)\) for you to create the mapping\.
 You can also use the AWS Lambda console to create event source mappings\.
 + **Synchronous invocation** – AWS Lambda invokes a Lambda function using the `RequestResponse` invocation type \(synchronous invocation\)\.
 For more information about invocation types, see [Invocation Types](invocation-options.md)\.